 When it comes to your college student’s insurance needs, there are a few points to consider.

-If your student doesn’t take a car to school, we recommend that you keep him listed on the policy for a number of reasons.
+If your college student DOESN’T take a car to school, we recommend that you keep him listed on the policy for a number of reasons.
 He’ll be fully protected if he returns home for a weekend visit and wants to drive.
 He will also have insurance protection when he’s driving a friend’s car while away, and that vehicle isn’t adequately insured.
 Finally, even if he doesn’t take a car to school, he’ll be fully protected if he’s hit by a car while walking or bicycling, or while being a passenger in somebody else’s car.

-If your student does take a car to school, they can still remain on your auto policy.
-In fact, he should, since it is usually much more expensive for young divers and students to have their own policy.
+If your college student DOES take a car to school, they can still remain on your auto insurance policy.
+In fact, he should, since it is usually much more expensive for young divers and students to have their own insurance policy.
 Full-time college students can usually remain covered on their parents’ auto policy if their primary address is the parents’ house, even if they attend college out of state.
 If your student owns the vehicle and holds the title, they’ll need their own auto policy.

 Homeowner’s or Renter’s Insurance

-You’ve bought your daughter a brand new laptop and a printer as a going away present.
-Will these valuable electronics be insured from theft, vandalism or a fire?
+You’ve bought your daughter a brand new laptop and a printer as a going-away present.
+Will these valuable electronics be insured from theft, vandalism, or a fire?